– Tue Feb 22, 5:42 pm ET

 Seventy-three percent of those who took the THC reported an increased liking for food and 55 percent said the medication “made food taste better”.
 In the placebo group, these figures were only 30 percent and 10 percent.

-Both groups consumed roughly the same total of calories, but the THC patients said they ate more protein than before the start of the experiment and enjoyed savoury foods more.
+Both groups consumed roughly the same total of calories, but the THC patients said they ate more protein than before the start of the experiment and enjoyed savory foods more.
+If you want to find cbd extracts for cooking, consider checking the options at this Dispensary West Hollywood.

 The THC-takers also reported better quality of sleep and relaxation than in the placebo group.